End of Year Insights

 House of Scarabs:

 1. A finished book.
-I started the year with a manuscript and a huge dose of self-doubt.
+I started the year with a half-finished manuscript and a huge dose of self-doubt.
 Now I have a completed manuscript that has gone through 5 rounds of edits and is about to be printed.

 2. A shiny new book trailer.
 I learned how to compile a book trailer.
 It's a funny thing.
 A visual hint that teases the imagination enough to create interest.
 It may not be the best book trailer ever created, but I've learned loads creating it which I can use for Genesis and all my other books.